Firestorm

 The inciting incident occurs at 11 minutes when Convicts orchestrate a prison escape during a forest fire transfer, led by the ruthless Shaye.
 They murder guards and disappear into the wilderness, setting a collision course with Jesse's world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Jesse and his team parachute into the remote fire zone with Jennifer, committing to the dangerous mission.
+This reveals the protagonist's commitment to Jesse and his team parachute into the remote fire zone with Jennifer, committing to the dangerous mission.
 This active choice places them directly in the path of Shaye's criminal operation., moving from reaction to action.

 The Collapse moment at 67 minutes (75% through) represents the emotional nadir.
 Here, Jesse's closest friend and mentor on the team is killed by the convicts.
-This death represents the cost of Jesse's inability to save everyone, echoing his past trauma and forcing him to confront his deepest fear of failure., indicates the protagonist at their lowest point.
+This death represents the cost of Jesse's inability to save everyone, echoing his past trauma and forcing him to confront his deepest fear of failure., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Jesse realizes he can use the fire itself as a weapon.
 Synthesizing his smokejumper knowledge with tactical thinking, he devises a plan to turn nature's fury against the convicts, accepting he can't control everything - only adapt., demonstrating the transformation achieved throughout the journey.